vikash-india/UnixNotes2Myself/linux/concepts/P003-BashBestPractices.md

 printf '%s: %s\n' foo             # Mismatches in printf argument count
 ```

-#### Robustness
+### Best Practices - Robustness

-ShellCheck can make suggestions for improving the robustness of a script:
+ShellCheck can make suggestions for improving the robustness of a script.

 ```sh
 rm -rf "$STEAMROOT/"*            # Catastrophic rm